pilzpuffer/etch-a-sketch/README.md

 9) Work on scaling for different/smaller screen resolutions - another intensive task
 10) Work on the intro sequence for this game - Mett text, some flavor text, maybe more sounds might be needed
 11) <s>Rework the "stick" function, add text</s> - DONE!
+12) Change font for Mettaton's dialogue
+13) Move the gun arm a bit up and to the right for the end of the insult route

 Debugging Roadmap:
 1) check why hideAndShow doesn't work for properly for motion actions now.
-2) check line 1601\2395, insult progression - the lines don't show up as they should (in case if Mettaton was already flirted with). basically, currently there's an issue with insult progression and its interaction with other functions - it works fine by itself, start to finish
+2) <s>check line 1601\2395, insult progression - the lines don't show up as they should (in case if Mettaton was already flirted with). basically, currently there's an issue with insult progression and its interaction with other functions - it works fine by itself, start to finish</s>
+3) check on perform progression when insults were used - moreRude/tooMuch phrases don't play out correctly

 Project notes:
 This concept really inspired me to try to make a cohesive mini-game - and while this REALLY goes beyond the initial task requirements, I'm glad that I've decided to undertake this in the end.
 This taught me a few valuable things on how to work on "bigger" projects.
 The biggest mistake of this project was how much time initially I've spent working on CSS, it was basically the first thing I've started to work on in this project.
 While yes, I did need to search for specific fonts and such to get the needed "aesthetic", I had to considerably rework a lot of styling down the way as the project grew.
 So now I'll know not to do that in the future x)